 Q. What is Oregon Sick Time?

-A. Beginning January 1, 2016, all employers that employ at least 10 employees (6 in Portland) in Oregon must provide up to 40 hours of paid leave per year.
-Employers that employ fewer than 10 employees (6 in Portland) must provide 40 hours of unpaid protected sick time.
+A. “Sick time” means time during which an employee is permitted to be absent from work, not subject to any attendance policies, for a reason authorized by the sick time law without a reduction in benefits that the employee earns from the employer.
+Beginning January 1, 2016, all employers that employ at least 10 employees in Oregon (6 if the employer has operations in Portland) must provide up to 40 hours of paid protected sick time per year.
+Employers that employ fewer than 10 employees (6 if the employer has operations in Portland) must provide up to 40 hours of unpaid protected sick time.

 Q. How does Oregon Sick Time accrue?

 A. Employees accrue 1 hour of sick time for every 30 hours worked or 1-1/3 hours for every 40 hours worked.